not-implemented/raspicam-timelapse/README.md

 ```

 ### Use Ramdisk as primary capture folder (optional)

+To save SD-Cards life, you can capture to a Ramdisk and sync immediately up.
+Only when sync
+does not work for any reason, files are moved to SD-Card and synced up from there.

 fstab entry (sudo vim /etc/fstab)
 ```
 capture_ramdisk /home/pi/capture_ramdisk tmpfs size=30M,uid=1000,gid=1000,mode=755 0 0